 Haliburton Solar and Wind has proven resources to properly identify, accurately assess, and objectively evaluate the feasibility and profitability of renewable energy sites.
 Our value to our customers is a high degree of technological innovation, uniqueness, economic feasibility and benefit to the environment and society.
-We are able to undertake feasibility studies, strategic reviews and provide policy advice to individuals, community-based groups, businesses, local authorities and developers.
+We are able to undertake feasibility studies, strategic reviews and provide policy advice to individuals, community-based groups, businesses, local authorities and developers in Ontario.

 What is it?

 For example, a small business looking to offset their energy costs with solar, wind, or water power, might perform a feasibility study to determine if it should follow through with alternative energy.
 A feasibility study by Haliburton Solar and Wind takes into account material and labor costs, how disruptive the project would be to the business, public opinion, available grants, and laws that might have an effect on the expansion.

 A feasibility study tests the viability of an idea, a project, or even a new business.
 These services primarily center on identifying, administrating, and coordinating the execution of the feasibility of project-related requirements through to successful completion.

 Why Evaluate the Feasibility of moving your business to Alternative Energy?

 Given the recent increasing public focus on climate change issues, there is a need for robust, sustainable and climate friendly power transmission and distribution systems that are intelligent, reliable, and green.
 Current power systems create environmental impacts as well as contributing to global warming due to their utilization of fossil fuels, especially coal, as carbon dioxide is emitted into the atmosphere.
 In contrast to fossil fuels, renewable energy is starting to be used for solving climate change or global warming problems.